clunaslunas/Git-Intern-Project/README.md

 Intern Git Project

 This repo is designed to get interns familiar with using git at the terminal.
 The project can be built using Node and NPM.
-Although that is beyond the scope of this tutorial, once you pull this repo andchange the index.html and push you have completed the tutorial successfully.
+Although that is beyond the scope of this tutorial, once you pull this repo and change the index.html and push you have completed the tutorial successfully.

 ## Getting Started